mihaibujanca/slambench3/README.md

 #### 1. dependencies ####

-Install dependencies first [NOTE can be installed by the user on its system as well]:
+Install dependencies first [NOTE can be installed by the user on their system as well]:

 ```
 make deps